dajat/network-file-share/README.md

 </p>

 <h1>Network File Shares and Permissions</h1>
-This tutorial extends the on-premises Active Directory within Azure Virtual Machines.
-This tutorial demonstrates network file sharing and setting permissions on the domain controller.<br />
+This tutorial extends the on-premises Active Directory tutorial and demonstrates network file sharing and setting permissions on the domain controller.<br />

 <h2>Environments and Technologies Used</h2>